arzharch/Blood_Test_Report_Analyzer/README.md

-# Blood Test Report Analyzer
+# AI-Powered Blood Test Report Analyzer

 This project is a sophisticated, AI-powered application designed to analyze blood test reports from PDF files.
 It extracts data, provides insights on nutrition and exercise, and ensures the security of sensitive information through encryption.
 The system is built with a scalable architecture using FastAPI for the API, Celery for asynchronous task processing, and CrewAI for orchestrating AI agents.